-- Genetics: people with a family history of the condition
+- Genetics – Individuals with a family history of AMD

 - Poor nutrition

-For now, no known cure for macular degeneration exists.
-However, there are certain lifestyle changes that can help manage the condition or slow down its progression.
-This includes a healthy diet, smoking cessation, and regular exercise.
-Patients should also protect their eyes from direct sunlight exposure or UV rays by wearing UV-blocking sunglasses.
+For now, no known cure exists for macular degeneration.
+However, there are certain lifestyle changes that can help manage the condition and slow down the progression.
+These lifestyle changes include dieting, avoiding smoking, and regular exercises.
+Patients should also protect their eyes from direct sunlight exposure or UV rays.

-At Low Vision Doctors of Ohio, we’re committed to changing the lives of our patients with macular degeneration by providing them with effective tools to live well.
-Our goal is to help them get back to doing the things they enjoy every day.
+At Low Vision Doctors of Ohio, we’re committed to changing the lives of patients with macular degeneration by giving them the right tools to live an independent, high quality of life.
+Our goal is to help our patients get back to doing the things they enjoy every day.

-To do that, we offer macular degeneration patients with various low vision aids and glasses that can help enhance and optimize their remaining vision.
-These personalized vision aids include bioptic telescopic glasses, low vision magnifying reading glasses, and other customized, prescription binoculars or telescopes.
-This enables patients to live a quality life and continue doing the everyday activities that they enjoy.
+To do that, we offer AMD patients several low vision aids and glasses that can help enhance and optimize their remaining vision.
+We provide patients with personalized vision aids including bioptic telescopic glasses, low vision magnifying reading glasses, and other customized, prescription binoculars or telescopes.
+With these aids, patients can live a quality life and carry out other activities just like people with normal vision.

 Contact Us Today

 If you have been diagnosed with macular degeneration, there is still hope for you.
-Contact us today at Low Vision Doctors of Ohio, and Dr. Mark Rinkov will carry out a comprehensive eye exam to determine your eye condition and discuss your options.
-If you are diagnosed with macular degeneration, we will provide you with personalized low vision glasses and other aids to help you make the most of your remaining vision.
+Contact us today at Low Vision Doctors of Ohio.
+Our low vision doctor, Dr. Cursaro will be available to speak with you and discuss your options.
+We will carry out a comprehensive eye exam to determine your eye condition.
+If you are diagnosed with AMD, we will provide you with personalized low vision glasses.